 Ginkgo, the most popular herb on the market, is used to prevent dementia and improve memory, but it increases bleeding risk.
 St. John’s Wort, shown to be effective in treating mild to moderate depression, can interfere with metabolism of other drugs.

-Furthermore, if you’re taking medications or receiving cancer treatment, you need to be especially cautious.
+If you’re taking medications or receiving cancer treatment, you need to be especially cautious.
 Most herbal supplements are thought to have negative interactions with chemotherapy drugs.

 “Even an antioxidant such as green tea can be harmful when consumed as a supplement instead of a beverage if you’re undergoing cancer treatment or are a cancer survivor on medications,” says Katie Bispeck, research dietitian in Behavior Science at MD Anderson.
 “Don’t assume anything is safe.”